bigtechs2/BIGST4CK/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page or open a pull request.

 ---